 After de-stemming, the grapes are not crushed, allowing them to remain intact, reducing damage to the skins and optimizing colour extraction.
 Fermentation takes place in stainless steel tanks at a controlled temperature of 23-25°C for 8-10 days.
 Frequent remontage and delestage are carried out during the fermentation in order to achieve soft extraction of aromas and gentle tannins.
 After racking, malolactic fermentation is induced.

-Following malolactic fermentation the wine is racked and 100% is placed in first and second passage French oak barriques for 10 months.
-Following bottling the wine is left to cellar age for a further 4 months before release.
+Following malolactic fermentation the wine is racked and 100% is placed in first and second passage French oak barriques for 8 months.